 People subjugate fears by assigning them to material goods and the more I travel the more I realise that previous fears have vanished and have been soaked up by the real learning and experience that travelling offers.

 Today, all of my vital information is in the cloud.
-All I really care about is access to information (the internet) and the ability to work to pay for forward travel.
-I have a secondhand 2011 Macbook, but If it was lost along with the rest of my belongings (clothes) – It would not be the end of the world for me.
+All I really care about is access to information (the internet) and the ability to work to pay for forward travel / life.
+I work from a preowned 2011 Macbook, but If it was lost along with the rest of my belongings – It would not be the end of the world for me.
 I love living free of restraint from my possessions, nothing I own owns me and every item is very replaceable.